keybangz/TF2-Wearables/README.md

 - Add other wearable options (Weapon unusuals, festive, australiums, etc) // NOTE: Require creating weapon entities and parenting old attributes to display correctly, currently out of scope for project.

+## BUGS

+- If server has thirdperson mode plugin, killstreak effects will disappear for client until they switch weapons or respawn.
+(This does not happen in first person mode).
+- Not sure if above bug affects other clients, have not been able to test.

 ## Credits

 - asherkin - For the creation of TF2Items